-While changing into my comfortable workout clothes this morning I notice the stretch marks on my hips.
+While changing into my comfortable workout clothes this morning, similar to those you can see here, I notice the stretch marks on my hips.
 They remain as scars that are tender to the touch and that remind me of my pregnancies and birth.

 - What I carried then…